Key Takeaways

 As well as news outlets on various platforms such as Twitter, Facebook, YouTube, and Instagram.

+Social media data can include posts from individuals and organizations, as well as news outlets on various platforms such as Twitter, Facebook, YouTube, and Instagram.
 It can also include data on user engagement, such as likes, shares, comments, and retweets.

 Hedge funds and investors may want access to web data in order to track company performance, assess market trends, and identify potential investments.

-As well as data from third-party sources such as news outlets and stock analysis firms, also data extracted from news websites.
+Web data can include information on company websites, such as earnings releases and press announcements, as well as data from third-party sources such as news outlets and stock analysis firms.
+It can also include data extracted from news websites.

 One of the most valuable sources of information for hedge funds and investors might be news data extraction.